-How easy the spiritual path is, if you give even a little time each day to meditation.
+“How easy the spiritual path is, if you give even a little time each day to meditation.
 Meditate intensely, morning and evening.
-Even fifteen minutes of meditation is better than no time at all.
-Better still, make it half an hour, or even one hour.
+Even fifteen minutes of meditation is better than no time at all.”
+Paramhansa Yogananda, from Conversations with Yogananda

-2. Do not be anxious if you don’t have meditative experiences.
+2.“Do not be anxious if you don’t have meditative experiences.
 The path to God is not a circus!
 Don’t even be anxious about such fruits of meditation as inner joy and peace.
-Everything will come in God’s time.
+Everything will come in time.
 Meanwhile, consider meditation, too, as a form of karma yoga: action without desire for the fruits of action.
-Meditate above all to please God, not yourself.
+Meditate above all to please your higher self, not your ego.”

-4. Don’t waste the perception of God’s presence, acquired in meditation, by useless chatting.
+4.“Don’t waste the perception of the God’s presence, acquired in meditation, by useless chatting.
 Idle words are like bullets: they riddle the milk pail of peace.
 In devoting time unnecessarily to conversation and exuberant laughter, you’ll find you have nothing left inside.
 Fill the pail of your consciousness with the milk of meditative peace, then keep it filled.
 Joking is false happiness.
-Too much laughter riddles the mind and lets the peace in the bucket flow out, wasting it.
+Too much laughter riddles the mind and lets the peace in the bucket flow out, wasting it.”

-5. Meditate regularly, and you will find a joy inside that is real.
+5.“Meditate regularly, and you will find a joy inside that is real.
 You will then have something you can compare to sense pleasures.
 That comparison will automatically make you want to forsake your sorrow-producing bad habits.
-The best way to overcome temptation is to have something more fulfilling to compare it with.
+The best way to overcome temptation is to have something more fulfilling to compare it with.”

-6. Never count your faults.
-Just think whether you love God enough.
-He doesn’t mind your faults.
-He minds your indifference.
+6.“Never count your faults.
+Just think about whether you love God enough.
+[The Divine] doesn’t mind your faults, only your indifference.”

-7. Many people meditate till they feel a touch of peace, but jump up then and leave their meditation for their activities.
+7. “Many people meditate till they feel a touch of peace, but jump up then and leave their meditation for their activities.
 That’s all right, if you have important work waiting for you, for it is always better to meditate before any activity, that you may feel at least some peace as you work.
-Whenever possible, however, sit for a long time after your practice of the techniques.
+Whenever possible, however, sit for a long time after your practice of techniques.
 That is when the deepest enjoyment comes.
-Intuition is developed by continuously deepening that enjoyment, and, later on, by holding on to its calm aftereffect.
+Intuition is developed by continuously deepening that enjoyment, and, later on, by holding on to its calm aftereffect.”

-9. You won’t find God by making constant excuses: for example, saying, “When I find a quiet place, I will meditate.”
+9. “You won’t find [the Divine Spirit] by making constant excuses: for example, saying, ‘When I find a quiet place, I will meditate.’
 That is not at all the way to get there!
 If you tell yourself, however, “Right now I will plunge into deep meditation!” you can be there in a moment.
 When you are really sleepy, you have no difficulty in sleeping no matter where you are.
-When a person is in love, he finds no difficulty in thinking of his beloved; rather, it is difficult not to think of her, even to the point of ignoring his work.
+When a person is in love, he or she finds no difficulty in thinking of the beloved; rather, it is difficult not to think of him or her, even to the point of ignoring work.
 Be in love with God!
-It is easy to meditate deeply, when your love for Him is deep enough.
+It is easy to meditate deeply, when your love for [the Divine] is deep enough.”